CJBuchel/Entity101/README.md

  ## Build Projects:
-  `.\gradlew build` in directory to build and test platform.
-  `.\gradlew TestProject_cpp:build` to build an executable for all programs in the cpp folder.
-  `.\gradlew TestProject_java:build` to build and test all programs inside the java folder.

  ## Run Projects:
-  `.\gradlew TestProject_java:run` to run the java program in the current terminal.

   `.\gradlew tasks` to view a list of tasks.
   `.\gradlew tasks --all` to view a detailed list of tasks.